 The final evaluation will follow the following criteria:

-Knowledge and understanding of the topic of building technologies;
+knowledge and understanding of the building technologies’ topics;

-Communication skills oral and written through the project design;
+communication skills - oral and written - through the design experience and project story-telling;

 The final evaluation will be the assessment of the activities performed in the design studio.
-Students will be evaluated on their project during the semester according to three design phases (preliminary; executive; construction design) and related PIN-UP.
-Intermediate evaluations will partially contribute to the final assessment together with a final exam where definitive projects will be presented and discussed in reference with the topics tackled during the studio.
+Students will be evaluated on their project during the semester according to three design phases (Concept Design; Developed Design; Construction Design) and related PIN-UP.
+Intermediate evaluations will partially contribute to the final evaluation, together with the individual final discussion and the individual poster related to the paper assigned.

 Tipo Forma Didattica